readium/webpub-manifest/README.md

 The Readium Web Publication Manifest is primarily meant to be distributed unpackaged on the Web.

-That said, a Readium Web Publication Manifest <span class="rfc">may</span> be included in an EPUB.
+That said, a Readium Web Publication Manifest <span class="rfc">may</span> be included in an EPUB 3.2.

 If a Readium Web Publication Manifest is included in an EPUB, the following restrictions apply: